The Book Job: Production

-Release and reception
+Reception

 "The Book Job" originally aired on the Fox network in the United States on November 20, 2011.
 It was watched by approximately 5.77 million people during this broadcast.
 In the demographic for adults aged 18–49, the episode received a 2.7 Nielsen rating (down twenty-one percent from the previous episode) and a seven percent share.
 The Simpsons became the second highest-rated program in Fox's Animation Domination lineup that night in terms of total viewers and in the 18–49 demographic, finishing with a higher rating than Allen Gregory and American Dad!, but a lower rating than Family Guy.

 Since airing, "The Book Job" has received positive reviews from critics.
 Josh Harrison of Ology named it one the season's strongest episodes so far, praising it for featuring "a brilliant appearance by author [...]
 Neil Gaiman and a slick Ocean's Eleven aesthetic".
 AOL TV's Jason Hughes applauded the uncommon structuring of the episode, writing: "So why was this episode so much more fun than usual?
 We think it has to do with the format and the playfulness in the presentation.
 After two decades, it pays to shake things up and give us a completely fresh look at the show.
 Even the team created some new combinations from the massive Springfield citizenry.
 Maybe they should consider doing that more often."
 Hayden Childs of The A.V.
 Club praised the episode as "entertaining and successful", commenting that "element of surprise is the key here, and The Simpsons did something quite surprising tonight, combining a parody of heist movies with a sharp satirical look at book mill publishing.
 With the successful guest appearances by both Neil Gaiman and Andy García, this episode delivered an increasingly rare treat for Simpsons fans: a well-written and well-acted half-hour that gets better and funnier as it goes."
-Childs did, however, criticize the "split screens of various heist-style shenanigans" as the "least amusing part of the episode."
+Childs criticized the "split screens of various heist-style shenanigans" as the "least amusing part of the episode."
 He noted that while "the rest of the gags have some thrust to them, [these] cross the line into cute pandering to the audience.
 Fortunately, they are over in about ten seconds."